Vanillylmandelic Acid (VMA), 24 Hour, Urine

 Vanillylmandelic acid (VMA) and other catecholamine metabolites (homovanillic acid [HVA] and dopamine) are typically elevated in patients with catecholamine-secreting tumors (eg, neuroblastoma, pheochromocytoma, and other neural crest tumors).
 VMA and HVA levels may also be useful in monitoring patients who have been treated as a result of 1 of the above-mentioned tumors.

-Screening children for catecholamine-secreting tumors with a 24 hour urine collection when requesting vanillylmandelic acid only
+Screening children for catecholamine-secreting tumors with a 24-hour urine collection when requesting testing for only vanillylmandelic acid

 Supporting a diagnosis of neuroblastoma

 Vanillylmandelic acid and/or homovanillic acid concentrations are elevated in most patients (more than 90%) with neuroblastoma; both tests should be performed.
 A positive test could be due to a genetic or nongenetic condition.
 Additional confirmatory testing is required.

 A normal result does not exclude the presence of a catecholamine-secreting tumor.